 California Sales Tax Audits Step by Step: What to Expect from the CDTFA

 If you're a California business owner and you’ve received a letter from the California Department of Tax and Fee Administration (CDTFA), don’t panic — but don’t ignore it either.
 A CDTFA sales tax audit can disrupt your operations, strain your finances, and put you at risk for penalties or even business closure if mishandled.
+Knowing what happens if you fail a CDTFA sales tax audit can help you prepare, protect your rights, and minimize exposure.

 In this guide, we'll walk through the step-by-step CDTFA audit process, explain what happens at each stage, and show you how a qualified CPA can help you reduce exposure and defend your business.